RobertARandolph/AdmiralBumbleBee.com/DAW-Explain.md

 # Bias

-Suggested to set this to -100% or higher to adjust for my personal bias.
+All values are negative by default.
+Weighting this by 100% or more will subtract my perceived bias from the weighted total.

+Lower values ("more negative") indicate more bias.

 ## Preference